v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

     }
 ```

 This code demonstrates a Spring MVC error controller class designed to handle 404 and 500 error requests.
-The ErrorController class is annotated with @Controller, indicating it is a Spring MVC controller, and defines the base path "/error" through @RequestMapping.
+The ErrorController class is annotated with @Controller, indicating it is a Spring MVC controller, and defines the base path "/error" via @RequestMapping.
 The class contains two GET request handling methods: error404() and error500(), corresponding to 404 and 500 error paths respectively, both returning the same "error" view name.
-This class relies on the MVC functionality provided by the Spring framework to implement request mapping and processing.
+This class relies on the MVC functionality provided by the Spring Framework to implement request mapping and processing.

 ### Internal Method Call Graph